viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [Configure Windows Hello][LINK-1]

+### Windows Hello PIN

+The Windows Hello PIN, which can only be entered by someone with physical access to the device, can be used for strong multifactor authentication.
+The PIN is protected by the TPM and, like biometric data, never leaves the device.
+When a user enters their PIN, an authentication key is unlocked and used to sign a request sent to the authenticating server.

+The TPM protects against threats including PIN brute-force attacks on lost or stolen devices.
+After too many incorrect guesses, the device locks.
+IT admins can set security policies for PINs, such as complexity, length, and expiration requirements.

+### Windows Hello biometric

+Windows Hello biometric sign-in enhances both security and productivity with a quick, convenient sign-in experience.
+There's no need to enter a password every time when a face or fingerprint is the credential.

+Windows devices that support biometric hardware such as fingerprint or facial recognition cameras integrate directly with Windows Hello, enabling access to Windows client resources and services.
+Biometric readers for both face and fingerprint must comply with Windows Hello biometric requirements.
+Windows Hello facial recognition is designed to only authenticate from trusted cameras used at the time of enrollment.

+If a peripheral camera is attached to the device after enrollment, that camera will only be allowed for facial authentication after it has been validated by signing in with the internal camera.
+For additional security, external cameras can be disabled for use with Windows Hello facial recognition.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+- [Windows Hello biometric requirements][LINK-4]

 ## Windows Hello for Business

 Windows Hello for Business extends Windows Hello to work with an organization's Active Directory and Microsoft Entra ID accounts.
 It provides single sign-on access to work or school resources such as OneDrive, work email, and other business apps.
 Windows Hello for Business also give IT admins the ability to manage PIN and other sign-in requirements for devices connecting to work or school resources.